Murang'a County

-Murang'a County is one of the counties of Kenya's former Central Province.
+Murang'a County is a county in Central, Kenya in the Mount Kenya region.
 Its largest town and capital is Murang'a, which was referred to as Fort Hall during the colonial era.
-The county is inhabited mainly by and is considered the birthplace of the Gikuyu, the largest ethnic group in Kenya.
-The county has a population of 1,056,640 based on the 2019 census.
+The county is inhabited mainly by, and is considered the birthplace of the Gikuyu, the largest ethnic group in Kenya.
+The county had a population of 1,056,640 as of the 2019 census.

 History

-When missionaries first came to Kenya, they found the Coast Region already inhabited by Portuguese, who had taken the coast, strategic for trade, from Arab powers in the 16th century.
+When missionaries first came to Kenya, they found the Coast Region already inhabited by Portuguese who had taken the coast strategically for trade from Arab powers in the 16th century.
 The missionaries ventured into Kenya's rugged interior and Murang'a was one of the first places they settled.

-When the British set up the East African Protectorate in 1895, their first administrative post (Fort Smith) was located in Murang'a.

 One of the main highlights of Murang'a's history, however, is the Mau Mau uprising that was led by the Agikuyu community who consider Murang'a their ancestral origin.
 Murang'a is thus considered, at least by some, the birthplace of the Kenyan independence movement.

 Missionaries had initially been welcomed by Karuri Wagakure who was the chief of Tuthu.
 They set up the first mission church in Kenya at Murang'a.

 Murang'a is also the source of Rivers Maragua, which originates from the heart of the Aberdare Range, Mathioya, Kayahwe, Irati and Muriurio among others.

 Additionally, Murang'a is known for its fertile soil and good climate, which are good for farming.
 Among the food crops grown in this county include maize, beans, sweet potatoes, arrow roots, pumpkins, and bananas.

 Tea and coffee are the county's main cash crops.

-County Government
+County government

 The Constitution of Kenya (2010) created 47 regional governments with the formerly larger Murang'a district as a county.
 The County Government has two arms, and these are; the County Assembly and the County Executive.